A Comprehensive Guide to Sustainable Fabrics

 A Note on Paloma Wool

-For a deeper dive on wool, read my post, From Sheep to Sweaters: Is Wool Sustainable?
+For a deeper dive on sheep’s wool, including the difference between merino and other types of wool, read my post, From Sheep to Sweaters: Is Wool Sustainable?

 There are two species of alpaca: Huacaya, which 95% of alpaca wool comes from, and Suri.
 These animals are some of the oldest domesticated species in the world.
 80% of alpaca wool comes from Peru.